Dr Sarah Alexander

 - be employed at another early childhood service with no union or state protections (the majority of NZ's early childhood teachers and staff)

-Our sector has a diverse range of providers from corporate and business run early childhood services that are focused on the bottom line to services that invest what they earn straight back into the service.
+Our sector has a diverse range of providers from corporate and business-run early childhood services that are focused on the bottom line to providers that invest what they earn straight back into the service.

-Under Employment Law the minimum hourly wage rate from 1 April 2019 is $17.70 per hour.
-No worker should be paid less than this.
+Under Employment Law the minimum adult hourly wage rate is $17.70 per hour.
+No worker in ECE should be paid less than this.
+The mimimum age for persons working with children in ECE services is 17 years (under the Education ECE Regulations).

 Minimum pay for early childhood teachers